-As most pet owners know, there are many human foods that are potentially dangerous to cats.
+As most pet owners know, many human foods are potentially dangerous to cats.
 Does that include ice cream?

 The answer depends, a lick or two of vanilla ice cream is not going to harm a cat.
 Other flavours have the potential to cause problems, especially ice cream which contains chocolate or raisins.